Granblue Fantasy Versus: Reception

 The game received "generally favorable reviews" according to review aggregator Metacritic.
-IGN gave the game an 8 out of 10 calling it another excellent addition to the Arc System Works family.
+IGN gave the game an 8 out of 10, calling it another excellent addition to the Arc System Works family.
 Game Informer gave Granblue Fantasy Versus a 7.75 out of 10, praising for its innovate design in breaking down the barrier of entry for newcomers and putting on a different take with the narrative-driven gameplay of RPG mode, into a fighting game.

 Awards

-It was nominated for the category of Best Fighting at The Game Awards 2020, losing to Mortal Kombat 11.
+Granblue Fantasy Versus was nominated for the category of Best Fighting at The Game Awards 2020, as well as "Fighting Game of the Year" at the 24th Annual D.I.C.E.
+Awards, but lost both awards to Mortal Kombat 11 Ultimate.

 Sales

 According to Famitsu, the PlayStation 4 version of Granblue Fantasy Versus was the bestselling retail game during its launch week in Japan, with 86,248 physical copies being sold.
 The game also debuted at #2 in Taiwan and #4 in South Korea according to Media Create.
 In its first week debut in Japan, Granblue Fantasy Versus nearly topped the sales charts of its genre, in comparison to other major releases of fighting games within recent years.
 By November 2020, the game had sold over 450,000 copies worldwide.